optimizely/nuclear-js/README.md

 ```

 Whenever any of the reactor values being observed from `getDataBindings()` changes then `setState()` will be called with the updated value and the component will be rerendered.
-Thus your React components always stay in sync with your app state!
+Thus your React components always stays in sync with your app state!

 ### Hooking up a UI: VueJS